Sabana-Camagüey Archipelago

 The archipelago is positioned on a general north-west to south-east axis, and stretches for 475 km from the Hicacos Peninsula and Varadero to the Bay of Nuevitas.
 The entire system covers more than 75000 km2 and is composed of approximately 2,517 cays and isles.
-The eastern islands are grouped in the Jardines del Rey archipelago, and contains Cayo Coco, Cayo Guillermo and Cayo Romano among others.
+The eastern islands are grouped in the Jardines del Rey archipelago, and contain Cayo Coco, Cayo Guillermo and Cayo Romano among others.

 Conservation

 The coastal and marine ecosystem represented by the archipelago is undergoing conservation projects supported by the Global Environment Facility and Environment Canada.
 Mangroves and coastal forests effectively create a buffer zone between the agricultural coast and the sensitive marine environment.
 The Sabana-Camagüey ecosystem encompasses the Bay of Buena Vista Biosphere Reserve, the Caguanes National Park, as well as wetlands of northern Ciego de Ávila Province.
 A total of 35 protected sites are located here.